Talcum Powder

 Leading the Charge: Talcum Powder Litigation

-• A significant 1982 study first linked genital talcum powder use to ovarian cancer.
-Since then, numerous studies have confirmed this risk.
+• A 1982 study was among the first to link genital talc use to ovarian cancer.

-• In 2016, University of Virginia researchers found that African American women using talcum powder for feminine hygiene had a 40% higher risk of developing cancer.
+• A 2016 study found African American women who used talc for feminine hygiene had a 40% higher risk.

 Related News